 The vestry is the cathedral's board of trustees, sharing leadership responsibilities with the dean.
 The vestry is responsible for finances, the management of property, and human resources in accordance with the canons of the Episcopal Church, the cathedral bylaws, and California law.
 The congregation, at its annual meeting, elects vestry members to staggered three-year terms.
-Our vestry members during 2023-24 are:
+Our vestry members during 2024-25 are:

-Kristen Kaliski, Senior Warden
+Natalie Lias, Senior Warden

 Christopher McVey, Junior Warden